gokhanaker/marvel-comics-react-app/README.md

 Parcel: a javascript bundler.

 live-server: a javascript library for which provides a development server with live reload capability.
+You can run the project with npm run dev command in the command line

 crypto-js: a javascript library for encrypting, hashing.
 I used crypto-js javascript library to make hash md5 which is used for marvel api callings.